syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-reorder.md

 # Column Reorder in Angular Grid component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component allows reordering columns by drag and drop of a particular column header from one position to another position within the grid.
+The [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component allows reordering columns by drag and drop of a particular column header from one position to another position within the grid.
 This feature can be enabled by injecting the `ReorderService` to the providers array.

 To enable column reordering in the Grid, set the [allowReordering](https://ej2.syncfusion.com/angular/documentation/api/grid#allowreordering) property to `true` in the grid.